NoteDance/Note/README.md

 # Introduction:
-Note is an AI system for deep learning and reinforcement learning.
+Note is a system for deep learning and reinforcement learning.

 # Create neural network: